tdesert/algolia-poc/README.md

 Constant | Description
 ------------ | -------------
-ALGOLIA_APP_ID | Application identifier retrieved from your Algolia account ALGOLIA_API_KEY | Algolia API key retrieved from your account ALGOLIA_INDEX_NAME | Name of the Algolia's index that yould be populated by the script TMP_DIR | Directory where temporary data retrieved from geonames services should be saved
+ALGOLIA_APP_ID | Application identifier retrieved from your Algolia account ALGOLIA_API_KEY | Algolia API key retrieved from your Algolia account ALGOLIA_INDEX_NAME | Name of the Algolia's index that should be populated by the script TMP_DIR | Directory where temporary data retrieved from geonames services should be saved

 ## Searching Cities